KnorpelSenf/typegram/README.md

 ## Caveat with JSON-Serialized Objects

-Some methods of the Telegram API are expected to be called with JSON-serialized objects contained in a property of the payload, rather than an actual JSON payload.
+Some methods of the Telegram Bot API are expected to be called with JSON-serialized objects contained in a property of the payload, rather than an actual JSON payload.
 In other words, the objects are serialized twice—the first time in order to conform with the docs, and the second time when the payload is actually sent in the POST body to the API server.

 The most prominent example is the `reply_markup` property that appears in a number of different methods, but more than a dozen other properties like this can be found throughout the API.